Skip to main content

 First, ask for the reason in writing.
 Was the problem Medicaid eligibility, the functional screen, missing documents, the wrong county program, or a service-plan decision?
 Wisconsin handles these problems in different ways.

 If the issue is Family Care, Partnership, or PACE, use Wisconsin’s MCO appeal process.
-If the person is age 60 or older, the Board on Aging & Long Term Care can help.
-If the person is 18–59, use Disability Rights Wisconsin support listed on the Family Care help page.
+If the person is age 60 or older, the Long Term Care Ombudsman can help.
+If the person is 18–59, use the Family Care help page for Disability Rights Wisconsin support.

 If the issue is IRIS, call the IRIS Call Center at 888-515-4747 or the IRIS complaints and grievances hotline at 888-203-8338.
 For older adults, the IRIS ombudsman is also the Board on Aging & Long Term Care.